Keto Macros: How to Calculate Fat, Protein, and Carbs

 You’ll need to know:

-• Your body fat % (estimate is fine)
+• Your body fat percentage (an estimate is fine)

 • Your activity level